-This section describes the current state of Otago's air quality, based on PM{10} -monitoring data from the last three years (2012-2014), for the eight year-round and survey-monitoring sites.
+This section describes the current state of Otago's air quality based on PM{10} monitoring data from the last three years (2012-2014) for the eight year-round and seasonal monitoring sites.
 A three-year period was chosen to represent the current state of air quality because it should smooth some of the variation in particulate levels due to changing weather patterns from year to year.
 It is also assumed that three years is too short a period to discern any significant change in air quality due to interventions designed to reduce emissions.

-Results from six short-term monitoring campaigns performed for screening purposes over the past ten years are also presented.
+Results from six short-term monitoring campaigns performed for screening purposes over the past 10 years are also presented.
 Monitoring results are compared to the limits in national standards and guidelines set for the protection of public health.
+Results from additional investigations including Dunedin and Alexandra source apportionment studies and a number of spatial studies are also summarised.